-By now over 250 angry protesters where shouting racial epitaphs and calling for her to be lynched to the nearest tree.
+By now over 250 angry protesters were shouting racial epitaphs and calling for her to be lynched to the nearest tree.
 Looking just to escape she walked towards the next bus stop down the block hoping the crowd would let her get on board.
 One of the most aggressive of the crowd was a student of Central High, Hazel Bryan.
 Hazel was there with her friends Mary Ann Burleson (girl on the far left with the purse) and Sammie Dean Parker (dark dress with head turned).
 Mary Ann and Sammie Dean were just enjoying the action but to Hazel, she felt that chasing Eckford away was her moral duty!
 Benjamin Fine another photographer there recording the scene remembers that she was “screaming, just hysterical!”

-Finally she reached the bus stop and sat down on the bench.
+Finally, she reached the bus stop and sat down on the bench.
 Reporters formed an informal ring to protect her from the mob one Robert Schakne of CBS News tried to interview her but she refused to speak.
-Finally after 35min sitting and taking the verbal abuse the bus came and she went right to her mother’s work where she collapsed into her arms.
+Finally, after 35min sitting and taking the verbal abuse the bus came and she went right to her mother’s work where she collapsed into her arms.

 The next day Eckford for the first time went to N.A.A.C.P. director Daisy Bates’ house and laid into the woman “Why did you forget me?”
 Bates would later recall the “cold hatred” directed at her from Eckford’s eyes.
 For two weeks the nine black students who were supposed to enter the school stayed at home waiting their fate.
-Meanwhile Elizabeth’s picture flashed around the world showing up in Papers everywhere from the Moscow to the Vatican.
+Meanwhile, Elizabeth’s picture flashed around the world showing up in Papers everywhere from Moscow to the Vatican.
 Eckford got letters, calls and well wishes from people as far away as Japan.

 Two weeks later another date was set on September 23.
 This time all the Black students assembled at Bates’ house and they moved as a group to the school.
 This time there were able to get in easily as the mob was distracted by some whites beating on a group of black reporters.

 Even though the students had finally gained entry their battle wasn’t over.
-Everyday the faced harassment, no more so that Eckford who as school records revealed was attacked almost everyday before she just stopped reporting them.
+Every day the faced harassment, no more so that Eckford who as school records revealed was attacked almost every day before she just stopped reporting them.
 The Black nine though stuck it out but the white establishment fought back by shutting down the school rather than have more blacks join and for the 1958/59 school year it was closed.
 Eckford was forced to flee the city to St Louis to finish her high school.

-While at the segregated Horace Mann Junior High School Elizabeth was rapid reader and got good grades.
+While at the segregated Horace Mann Junior High School Elizabeth was a rapid reader and got good grades.
 She was already something of a loner before she went through the incredibly emotionally draining events Little Rock.
-After the incident she was withdrawn and lived her something of a hermit life.
+After the incident, she was withdrawn and lived her something of hermit life.
 After spending 5-years in the army she returned to Little Rock having two children and suffering severe depression.
-She avoided speeches and anniversaries about the incident and when she did speak she would have a bag ready in case she threw up or she would come down with a panic attacks and forced to leave suddenly.
-Through a successful medication routine she was able to get a handle on her depression which had a long history in her family.
+She avoided speeches and anniversaries about the incident and when she did speak she would have a bag ready in case she threw up or she would come down with panic attacks and forced to leave suddenly.
+Through a successful medication routine, she was able to get a handle on her depression which had a long history in her family.